hebertnathanj/Weapossession/README.md

 # Weapossession
- Weapossession is a fast paced wave combat game with roguelike elements.
+ Weapossession is a fast paced wave based combat game with roguelike elements.
 Created for the 16th PirateSoftware Game Jam